 The school will record the steps taken to meet students’ individual needs.
 The SENCo will maintain the records and ensure access to them.
 In addition to the usual school records, the student’s profile will include:-

 • Student’s own perceptions of difficulties

 • Information from other agencies

-setting out targets and any provision made that is additional to, and different from, usual classroom
+All students who have an EHCP or are SEN Support will have Multi Element Plan setting out targets and any provision made that is additional to, and different from, usual classroom provision.

-For students with statements, provision will meet the recommendations on the statement.
+For students with an EHCP, provision will meet the recommendations on the plan.

 • Short-term targets

 • The progress and outcomes recorded at review